craig-br/backstage-plugins-ansible/image_mode/quadlet/README.md

 **Network:**
 - Internet connectivity for downloading container images and packages
-- Port 7007 for the portal web interface (can be changed, see [Changing the Default Port](#changing-the-default-port-optional))
+- Port 7007 for the portal web interface (can be changed, see [Optional Configurations](#optional-configurations))
 - Port 5432 for PostgreSQL (internal container network only)
 - Port 22 for SSH access to the virtual machine

+> **Note for Cloud Deployments:** If running on AWS, GCP, or Azure, you must configure repository access before building.
+See [Cloud Systems: Repository Configuration](#cloud-systems-repository-configuration) for details.

 ## Step 1: Obtain the Installation Files